What is the Maillard Reaction? A quick Google search brings up this definition from ‘ScienceOfCooking.com:’

 If you cook a large piece of meat in a roasting pan in a hot oven, eventually the air inside the oven will cause the exterior of the meat to darken and brown.
 You can of course also roast on your grill.

-It will not necessarily be as extreme as some of the other examples listed here.
+It will not necessarily be as extreme as some examples listed here.
 This is why many recipes call for a roast to be grilled or pan seared either at the beginning or end of the cooking process.

 This initial or final sear will help add a delicious texture and flavor to the meat, again due to the Maillard reaction that occurs.